 - Traditional Construction: High material consumption and demolition waste increase environmental impact.

-UAE-Specific Advantages
+DUBAI-Specific Advantages

 - Climate: Sandwich panel cabins combat extreme heat with superior insulation, unlike concrete’s high thermal mass.